 The next type of change is controlled change.
 This level is not nearly as easy as the simple change.
 In this category of change, we would find such things as weight loss (the number-one New Year’s resolution in America by the way), exercise plans, or like many of you, obtaining a college education.
 All of these are large changes and require a lot of mental and often physical energy.
 Although this level of change is difficult, we are still in control of our today and tomorrow.
 We have the final say in this matter.

 It is our next type of change that throws people for a loop: involuntary change.

 Let’s face it—involuntary change is scary, to say the least.
 In this level of change, we are no longer in control.
 It includes such things as layoffs, terminations, relocations, family problems, medical conditions, car problems—the list could go on and on.

-Kyle Peacock serves as a faculty member in general education for the Online Department of Stevens-Henager College.
-He received his DM Doctorate of Management in Organizational Leadership from The University of Phoenix in 2008.
+Kyle Peacock served as a faculty member in general education for Stevens-Henager College from 2002-2012.
+He received his Doctorate of Management in Organizational Leadership from The University of Phoenix in 2008.
 Dr. Peacock is dually licensed in his home state of Utah as a Health Facility Administrator (issued 1998) and as a Social Worker (issued 1997).
-He also received the PHR–Professional in Human Resource Certification in 2011.
-Dr. Peacock has also taught General Education Courses, Business Management, and Healthcare Administration courses.
-He developed the curriculum for Bachelors, and Masters degrees in Healthcare Administration and worked with multi-state licensing boards to assure that students would receive the necessary regulatory skills to be successful health care managers.
+He also received the PHR–Professional in Human Resources Certification in 2011.
+Dr. Peacock has also taught General Education courses, Business Management, and Healthcare Administration courses.
+He developed the curriculum for Bachelor’s and Master’s degrees in Healthcare Administration and worked with multi-state licensing boards to assure that students would receive the necessary regulatory skills to be successful healthcare managers.
 Professionally, Dr. Peacock has traveled nationally to deliver a number of presentations on current issues in healthcare administration.